Responsible business conduct

 Anti Corruption

 Western Bulk conducts its business with integrity.
 All activities within the Group are done in compliance with all applicable laws and regulations.
-The Code of Conduct prohibits engagement in corrupt or illegal practices directly or indirectly.
+Our Code of Conduct prohibits engagement in corrupt or illegal practices directly or indirectly.

 Western Bulk continues to participate in the Maritime Anti-Corruption Network (www.maritime-acn.org).
 Established in 2011, MACN is an industry group of over 130 industry participants including ship owners and operators, cargo owners and service providers working towards a vision of a maritime industry free of corruption.
 As part of MACN, Western Bulk supports the efforts of collective industry action to improve the compliance environment and integrity in the sector.